mikecornflake/uBee512Launcher/README.md

 # TODO
 ## Short term
++ Add Help - About and full acknowledgements
-+ Expand Validator to PAK/ROM
++ Expand Validator to PAK<x>/ROM<x>
++ Add support and validators for HDD<x>
++ Add support and validators for IDE<x>
++ Store ini file + log in appropriate location on Linux + macOS (GetSettingsDir?)
-+ Prevent selection of invalid macros in main form (hide entirely?)
++ Prevent selection of invalid macros in main form (hide entirely?), or at least raise awareness
 + Add awareness of **RunCPM** folder structure

 ## Medium term